Gaumont News Theatre

 The cinema was featured in two Gaumont British film productions, when in 1933, "Friday the Thirteenth" had a sequence filmed on the exterior and also inside the auditorium, and in 1936 a sequence inside the auditorium was filmed for "Seven Sinners".

-The bombed out remains were finally demolished in 1957/1958, and in February 1959, an office block named Wingate House was opened, that also contained the Columbia Cinema in its basement (today operating as the 3-screen Curzon Soho).
+The bombed out remains were finally demolished in 1957/1958, and in February 1959, an office block named Wingate House was opened, that also contained the Columbia Cinema in its basement (today operating as the 3-screen Curzon Soho) which has its own page on Cinema Treasures).